Franzzzzzzzz/NDDEM/README.md

 - PyCode: `py` Initial NDDEM code written in python, conserved for historical purposes only.
 Limited use and features.

 ## Contributing
 If you would like to contribute to the code, please contact francois.guillard [at] sydney.edu.au.
+For feature requests, please use the issue tracker above.

 ## License
 This project is licensed under the GNU GPL License - see the LICENSE file for details